San Andreas Case Study

 It wasn’t just the torn-apart earth that required creation, but also the environment surrounding it.
 The full hero shot of the cliff needed to be fully synthetic, meaning the camera moves, the background and everything else in the shot – including the gas station, truck and stretches of open field – had to be created in CG.

 “We tried different ways and variations of doing it, including things like matte painting, but it didn’t work – with the parallax that’s happening with the camera, you have to build the whole thing,” says Culpitt.
 “So, all of that had to be high textured with full detail.
-The fields for the main area needed a lot of detail work.
+The fields for the main area needed a lot of detailed work.
 I can’t even fathom how many polygons we had – just millions and millions of faces.”

 To achieve this level of visual fidelity, the team built incredible amounts of surface detail, including soy plants for the fields; leaves; small rocks; bits of twigs; and other leftover debris – all to add a sense of reality that flat textures alone could not conjure up.

 Eric Gronfeldt built the cliff and then displaced and inserted tyre tracks on the top of it, as well as plants and fine breakout detail.
-Michael Billette, 3D modeler and layout artist, also created several new ways of texturing the ground with plants based on procedurals.
+Michael Billette, a 3D modeler and layout artist, also created several new ways of texturing the ground with plants based on procedurals.
 “Doing it this way made things feel random and organic – it wouldn’t have felt quite so naturalistic had we done it by hand,” says Culpitt.
 “Thanks to ideas like this, and once we got that detail in there, we felt that we’d really hit the mark.
-After that it was just about cleaning everything up and making sure that the overall shot was working.”
+After that, it was just about cleaning everything up and making sure that the overall shot was working.”

 Making a Scene